-The project area is primarily crop (irrigated and non-irrigated), tame pasture or hay, and wetland.
-Thirteen GVI categories occur within the project area (Table 2), with an additional three categories (Developed - Dev, Lotic (Herbaceous) - LtcH, and Lotic (River) - LtcR) occurring within the 100 m buffer (Figure 3).
+The project area is primarily crop (irrigated and non-irrigated) or hay, and wetland.
+Fifteen GVI categories occur within the project area (Table 2; Figure 3).
 Please note that the GVI data set for this area was completed in 2009 so any changes to the landscape since that time have not been captured.